tobyjameswright/interview_prep/README.md

     - implementation of binary search for a number guessing game

 - Recursive Array Sum
-    - sum all elements in an array using a recursive function call
+    - sum all elements in an array using a recursive function

+- Recursive Array Count
+    - count total number of elements in an array using a recursive function

+- Recursive Array get max
+    - get the max value from an array using a recursive function